Everything About 341 Meeting Of Creditors

 What actually takes place at the 341 Meeting Of Creditors?

 In summary, the trustee will first confirm the identity and address of the participant so that they know that you’re getting the notices that are important for the case.
-They will go through the information that has been submitted for the case to learn a little bit about who you are, the things that you have, whether or not you’re working, and whether or not your income corresponds to the income that’s been disclosed in the case.
+They will go through the bankruptcy schedules and other information that has been submitted for the case to learn a little bit about who you are, the things that you have, whether or not you’re working, and whether or not your income corresponds to the income that’s been disclosed in the case.
 They will potentially inquire as to financial information that may be relevant to the case, such as transfers (the sale) of important assets.

 If a bankruptcy filer has non-exempt property (meaning property that they are not allowed to keep in the bankruptcy), then the trustee may have a dialogue with the bankruptcy filer to see what their intent is with those assets.
 Sometimes there can be some case-specific questions that the trustee, the creditors, or the United States trustee may have for the bankruptcy filer.